AnaBatranovic/Blogs-and-Writeups/content/en/blog/accessible-cybersecurity/index.md

 It's a bit disheartening, but in my opinion, this is the biggest obstacle disabled people face - navigating a system not built for them and, in the context of job hunting, competing in that system.
 Something as simple as going to a conference and networking might be derailed because of insurance issues.
 This might explain the intense willpower of disabled people, it's ingrained in many to fight very very hard for what they want, and I see this as our greatest strength.
 System issues are also the hardest obstacle to fix, systemic change is a long and arduous process.

-The good news is: by fighting the system, we can change it for the better.
+The good news: by fighting the system, we can change it for the better.

 ### GATE 02: SOCIAL ABLEISM